 1st October 2018, Walthamstow Academy Festival of the Humanities

-- Two short workshops designed and run for 120 Year 2 and 3 children, looking at Roman trade with India and using coins as evidence.
+- I presented two short workshops designed and run for 120 Year 2 and 3 children, looking at Roman trade with India and using coins as evidence.

 10th October 2017, Alleyns School

-- A short presentation and discussion on the rise of Islam for AS’ and A’ Level students, to supplement their curriculum and promote medieval studies at Birkbeck.
+- By invitation of the History Department, I gave a short presentation and discussion on the rise of Islam for AS’ and A’ Level students, to supplement their curriculum and promote medieval studies at Birkbeck.

 January-June 2011, University of Birmingham

-- University of Birmingham Schools Outreach Sessions.
-I delivered three outreach sessions to groups of 30, 40 and 65 students (aged 13-15) visiting the university.
-Led interactive discussions about the use of coins in modern British and early Byzantine society and coins as evidence of global connectivity.
+- I delivered three outreach sessions to groups of 30, 40 and 65 students (aged 13-15) who were participating in the University of Birmingham Schools Outreach Initiative.
+I led interactive discussions about the use of coins in modern British and early Byzantine society and coins as evidence of global connectivity.